Cameron-Kurth/motley_hue/README.md

 * Tetradic - Four colors that are evenly spaced on the color wheel
 * Even - An arbitrary number of colors that are evenly spaced on the color wheel
 * Contrast - An arbitrary number of colors that are distributed around the color wheel for maximum sequential differentiation
+* Gradient - A color gradient of arbitrary size

 ## Installation